scholi/pySPM/README.md

 ![Spectra](../master/doc/Spectra.png)

 ### Python 2.7 compatible
-The library is now compatibe with Python 3 and Python 2.7
+The library is now compatible with Python 3 and Python 2.7

 ## Dependencies
 This library requires the following packages